jss367/jss367.github.io/_posts/2022-09-17-distributions.md

 ## Poisson Distribution

-Many reallife things follow a Poisson distribution.
+Many real-life things follow a Poisson distribution.
 Poisson distributions are like binomial distributions in that they count discrete events.
 But it's different in that there is no fixed number of experiments to run.
 Imagine a soccer game.
-So it's discrete occurances (yes/no for a goal being scored) along a continuous distribution (time).
+So it's discrete occurrences (yes/no for a goal being scored) along a continuous distribution (time).

 At any moment, a goal could be scored.
 Thus it is continuous.
 There's no specific number of "goal attempts" in a Poisson distribution.

 If you wanted to find the number of shots on goal and see how many of them were goals, then it would become binomial.
 But if you look at it over time it's Poisson.
-It's like the limit of a binomial distribution where you have infinite attempts and each has an infintessimal change of being positive.
+It's like the limit of a binomial distribution where you have infinite attempts and each has an infinitesimal chance of being positive.

 Note that Poisson and binomial distributions can't be negative.